 6. Contributions to Agriculture:

 Pasteur's expertise wasn't limited to human health.
 He made significant contributions to the field of agriculture as well.
-For instance, he discovered the role of microorganisms in and fermentation, allowing for the control and improvement of these processes.
+For instance, he discovered the role of microorganisms in wine and beer fermentation, allowing for the control and improvement of these processes.
 His research also helped in the prevention of diseases in silkworms, which had a significant impact on the silk industry in France.

 7. Hygiene and Sterilization:

 Pasteur emphasized the importance of hygiene and sterilization practices to prevent the spread of diseases.
 He advocated for thorough cleaning and disinfection in medical settings, leading to a significant reduction in postoperative infections.
-His work also influenced practices in food production and treatment, improving public health on a large scale.
+His work also influenced practices in food production and water treatment, improving public health on a large scale.

 8. Legacy and Scientific Method: